der-b/gcoded/README.md

 cmake --install .
 ```

-The last command needs executed as superuser, since it sets up a new system user "gcoded" and sets CAP\_SYS\_NICE to "gcoded".
+The last command needs to be executed as superuser, since it sets up a new system user "gcoded" and sets CAP\_SYS\_NICE to "gcoded".

 If CMAKE\_BUILD\_TYPE is not set to Release, than the last command skips all steps which need superuser rights.
-In this case, but you should set the install prefix (--prefix) to a location which the current user can write to.
+In this case, you should set the install prefix (--prefix) to a location to which the current user can write to.

 ### MQTT Broker

 You need a running MQTT Broker.
-Gcoded was is tested with [Mosquitto](https://mosquitto.org/).
+Gcoded is tested with [Mosquitto](https://mosquitto.org/).
 For the examples below, we assume
 that the MQTT broker runs on localhost on the default port 1883.
 Depending on the used Linux Distribution you can start Mosquitto
 as root with: